Mrunalpatil100/student-management-system-python-/README.md

-# student-management-system-python-
+# Student-management-system-python-
-This is my first beginner python project to understanding loops , function , tuple and dictionary
-# Student Management System (Python)

-This is a beginner-friendly Student Management System project written in Python.
+This is my first beginner python project to understanding loops , function , tuple and dictionary This is a beginner-friendly Student Management System project written in Python.
 It is a console-based application.